ipropper/easybatch-tutorials/src/main/java/org/easybatch/tutorials/advanced/quartz/README.md

 ## Description

-This tutorial is an application that schedule a batch job to run repeatedly every minute.
+This tutorial is an application that schedule a batch job to run repeatedly 10 seconds.
 The goal is to show how to use `easybatch-quartz` module APIs.

 ## Pre-requisite

-* JDK 1.6+
+* JDK 1.7+
 * Maven
 * Git (optional)
 * Your favorite IDE (optional)